mattvenn/earth-to-mars/docs/missions.md

 automatically happen after you type the `:` character.

 The more samples you take, the more accurate the measurement.

-How many samples do you think you should take for temperature, humidity and hydrogen?
-Why?

 Answer the question at `http://mission.control/questions/4`